eranheres/amaze/README.md

 ### Amaze!
 Challange solution
 This project aims to provide the shortest path solution within 5 minutes for level to the TabTale's Amaze! game.

-To execute the solution run the following:
+To execute the solution run the following (Make sure to checkout this branch):

 ````
 cd src